 I have noticed a few minor issues with the pip version of the codebase that you get with pip install see2sound, and I am investigating this.
 However, cloning the repository and performing a local install work perfectly.

-I also want to thank HuggingFace especially Adina Yakefu, Ahsen Khaliq, Toshihiro Hayashi, Vaibhav Srivastav, and Yuvraj Sharma for featuring the paper, introducing me to building HF Spaces and also giving us access to ZERO GPU (check out HuggingFace ZERO GPU if you have not) to host the demo on HuggingFace.
+I also want to thank HuggingFace especially Adina Yakefu, Ahsen Khaliq, Jade Choghari, Toshihiro Hayashi, Vaibhav Srivastav, and Yuvraj Sharma for featuring the paper, introducing me to building HF Spaces and also giving us access to ZERO GPU (check out HuggingFace ZERO GPU if you have not) to host the demo on HuggingFace.

 Concluding Thoughts